snowplow-archive/cloudfront-log-deserializer/README.md

       SERDE 'com.snowplowanalytics.serde.CfLogDeserializer'
     LOCATION 's3://{{LOGS-BUCKET-NAME}}/';

+A couple of points on this:

+* Don't forget the trailing slash on your `LOCATION`, or you will get a cryptic "Can not create a Path from an empty string" exception
-Note that in the `CREATE TABLE` statement above, you do **not** have to manually specify all of the columns to create for this table.
+* In the `CREATE EXTERNAL TABLE` statement above, you do **not** have to manually specify all of the columns to create for this table.
 This is because Hive will query the SerDe to determine the _actual_ list of columns for this table.

+Once you have created this table, you should be able to perform simple tests:

+    TODO

 ## See also